;

 V. Coordinate

-In addition to the real “work” of a construction project, the coordination phase is where the miscommunication, screaming matches, fistfights, litigation and endless frustration often occur; we could also call this phase “Herding Cats”.
-Managing a project from beginning to end requires a combination of construction knowledge, management skills, political savvy, and patience.
-While construction is usually a simple assemblage of labor, material, equipment and subcontractors, there are so many moving parts that things regularly can and do go wrong.
+In addition to the real “work” of a construction project, the coordinate phase is where the miscommunication, screaming matches, fistfights, litigation and endless frustration often occur; we could also call this phase “Herding Cats”.
+Stewarding a project from beginning to end requires a combination of construction knowledge, management, sophistication, and patience.
+While construction is usually a simple assemblage of labor, material, equipment & subcontractors, there are so many moving parts that things regularly can and do go wrong.

-You need to have a filing system for your project and religiously document and file the mountain of project information.
+You need to have a filing system for your project and religiously document and file this mountain of information.
 There are things that should be performed regularly to keep the project progressing.
-Forms that might be used and/or updated include: Scope of Work, Specifications, Finish Schedule(s), Schedule of Values, Budget, Expense Register, Project Schedule, Change Orders, Purchase Orders, Contacts List, Daily Log (who did what, how long it took, noteworthy conversations, etc…), Correspondence, Safety Meeting Minutes, Accident Reports, Inspection Check-Lists, Municipal inspection information, etc.
+Forms that might be used and/or updated include:

 VI.
 Verify

-The building department might want to inspect at specified points for life-safety issues.
-If someone says no permit is required, ask them to put it in writing, or call the municipality.
-Remember: The building department is not where inspection ends.
-We have listened to scores of owners bemoaning their fate saying, “Where were the city inspectors?”, when they had buildings that leaked or were otherwise constructed poorly.
-The owner or representative will want to “verify” at various hold-points to ensure the quantity and quality of workmanship.
-There may be special assemblies like roofs, decks, windows or weather-resistive assemblies that should be tested to make sure they were constructed appropriately
+The local building department might want to see the project at specified points for life-safety issues.
+If your contractor tells you that no permit is required, get them to put this fact in writing or call the building department.
+But the building department is not where inspection ends; we have listened to scores of people bemoaning their fate saying, “where were the city inspectors?” when they had buildings that leaked or were otherwise constructed poorly.
+The property manager (or inspector for the manager) will want to “verify” at various hold-points to ensure the quantity and quality of workmanship.
+There may be special assemblies like roofs, decks, windows or weather-resistive assemblies that should be tested to make sure they were constructed appropriately.

 Conclusion

+To really prepare for a big project, be sure to read the next 4 articles in the series.
+They will go into more detail about maintaining control during this complicated process of maintaining or improving your property.
 Remember: 1.
 Use a system to document your objectives and the process of construction, in writing.
 2. Communicate with all of the players in the process.
-3. Put everything in writing: People are more committed and more accountable when they have put all their promises in writing.
+3. Get everything in writing – people get more committed and are more accountable when they have put all their promises in writing.